rnd195/marp-community-themes/template/submission_template.md

 # Name of the theme
 title: MyTheme

 # Thumbnail visible on the main page.
 This is a folder inside the repository.
-Aim for an 800x600px image.
+Aim for an 800x600px image
 image: /thumbnail/MyTheme.png

 # Future link to the theme on the website (e.g., this corresponds to marp-community-themes.vercel.app/MyTheme)
 link: /MyTheme

-# The name / username of the author.
+# The name / username of the author
 authorname: Name of the author

 # The website of the author (your personal web, Github profile, mail, ...)